Most Common Types of Car Accidents in San Diego

-Accidents involving pedestrians are not very common, but they are slightly more common that accidents involving an overturned vehicle.
-These types of accidents are often serious and may lead to long term or even permanently disabling injury.
+Accidents involving pedestrians are not very common, but they are slightly more common than accidents involving an overturned vehicle.
+These types of accidents are often serious and may lead to long-term or even permanently disabling injury.

 Protecting Yourself From the Most Common Types of Accidents